dij0s/AMR/README.md

 *Moreover, the Uniform Mesh used for reference is implemented using the Quadtree data structure as implemented in the project.*

-The results show a significant improvement in both time (~19.7x) and memory usage (~11.9x) when using adaptive mesh refinement compared to a uniform mesh.
+The results show a significant improvement in both time (~19.7x) and memory usage (~11.9x) when using adaptive mesh refinement compared to a uniform mesh when solving the heat transfer problem with these parameters.
 The most time-consuming part of the simulation is the mesh numerical scheme solver, which is applied to each cell in the mesh and accounts for approximately 90% of the total time in both cases.

 In the adaptive mesh refinement case, the refinement process accounts for ~4.7% of the total time and is responsible for the increased efficiency of the algorithm by reducing the number of cells that need to be solved.
 It is only done every 50 iterations, which allows for a more efficient use of computational resources and a faster simulation time.